Code-Institute-Submissions/Meet-The-Adventure/README.md

 6. 2021-04-04
 * I have written down problems forther down "issues" and contacted my mentor, booked a meeting the 4/6
 * Started to focus more on things I strugled with during the building proces and solve them.

+7. Reading through this and making some adjustments.

 # issues